-Your doctor may recommend physical therapy as a course of treatment for a variety of orthopaedic conditions.
+Your doctor may recommend physical therapy as a course of treatment for a variety of orthopedic conditions.
 Physical therapy may be prescribed to:

 Riverside physical therapists are licensed professionals trained to work with patients who sustain injury, disability or have other movement limitation such as recovering from surgery.
 Riverside has several conveniently located outpatient Physical Therapy Centers across the Peninsula and Middle Peninsula.